 Canton Waste Recycling — CWR is open for recycling (plastics, paper, cardboard, tin, glass, oil, paint (limit 5 one gallon containers), antifreeze and batteries) on scheduled Fridays (10:00 AM to 4:00 PM) and Saturdays (8:00 AM to 11:00 AM).

 Cartridges for Kids — A recycling program that pays schools and nonprofit organizations cash for empty laser and inkjet cartridges, used cellphones, laptops, PDAs and iPods.
 You can also bring the following items only — empty laser and inkjet cartridges and used cellphones — to the Canton Public Library.
-Simply drop them off at the reception desk and we will ship them to Cartridges for Kids on your behalf.
+Simply drop them off at the service desk and we will ship them to Cartridges for Kids on your behalf.

 Save $, Energy, and More